University credit program for high school students

 Rising or Graduated High-School Seniors

-In most courses, students are evaluated by an "A", "B", "C", or "NC" grade.
-In some courses (noted in the individual course descriptions), students are evaluated on a satisfactory/no-credit basis, rather than a letter grade.
+Pre-baccalaureate students residing on campus are expected to enroll in two courses; commuting students may enroll in one.
+In most courses, students are evaluated by an "A", "B", "C", or "NC" (no credit) grade.
+In some courses (noted in the individual course descriptions), students may be evaluated on a satisfactory/no-credit basis, rather than a letter grade.
+Students may also request their instructors write a Course Performance Report on their behalf, which in many cases becomes useful when students apply to college.

 Note that we continue to add new credit courses daily.